Philip Larkin: Mature works

-It was during Larkin's five years in Belfast that he reached maturity as a poet.
+During his five years at Belfast, Larkin reached maturity as a poet.
 The bulk of his next published collection of poems, The Less Deceived (1955), was written there, though eight of the twenty-nine poems included were from the late 1940s.
 This period also saw Larkin make his final attempts at writing prose fiction, and he gave extensive help to Kingsley Amis with Lucky Jim, which was Amis's first published novel.
 In October 1954 an article in The Spectator made the first use of the title The Movement to describe the dominant trend in British post-war literature.
 Poems by Larkin were included in a 1953 PEN Anthology that also featured poems by Amis and Robert Conquest, and Larkin was seen to be a part of this grouping.
 In 1951, Larkin compiled a collection called XX Poems which he had privately printed in a run of just 100 copies.
 Many of the poems in it subsequently appeared in his next published volume.

 In November 1955, The Less Deceived, was published by the Marvell Press, an independent company in Hessle near Hull (dated October).
 At first the volume attracted little attention, but in December it was included in The Times list of Books of the Year.
 From this point, the book's reputation spread and sales blossomed throughout 1956 and 1957.
 During his first five years in Hull, the pressures of work slowed Larkin's output to an average of just two-and-a-half poems a year, but this period saw the writing of some of his best-known poems, such as "An Arundel Tomb", "The Whitsun Weddings" and "Here".